pfheatwole/thesis/source/paraglider_components.rst

 circular arc, uniform thickness, uniform chord length, etc.]]

+.. _Braking:

 Controls
 --------

-* A parafoil is controlled by downward deflections of its section trailing edges.
+A parafoil is controlled by downward deflections of its section trailing edges.

-* The deflection increases the section drag.
-Symmetric deflections decrease the foils airspeed, and asymmetric deflections control the foils direction.

-* The aerodynamics of the foil depend on the geometry of the deformed profiles.

-* Computing the true deflected profile surface of a parafoil would require a significantly more complex model that can compute the 3D foil deformations; something like FSI.
-Instead, a much simpler approximation is to assume that the deformed profile can be predicted independent of the line geometry.

-  Assuming some predetermined shape allows the section coefficients for that shape to be determined separately (either by measurement or something like XFOIL).

-* To use the deformed profiles, we need a way to index them.
-I chose to index them with the deflection angle :math:`\delta_f`.
+The aerodynamics of a canopy with brake inputs depends on the geometry of the deflected airfoils.
+The geometry can either be used directly, as would be done by *vortex lattice* or *computational fluid dynamics* methods, or it can be used indirectly via section coefficients, as is done with lifting-line methods.
+This project assumes the canopy is a rigid structure, and does not model how the inertial properties change with brake input, but for the aerodynamics it uses an :ref:`indirect method <Phillips' numerical lifting-line>` based on precomputed section coefficients.

+The deformable profiles mean the coefficients must not only be functions of angle of attack :math:`\alpha`, they must also account for :ref:`trailing edge deflections <paraglider_components:Brakes>` due to the left and right brakes.
+A simplifying assumption is that braking produces a predictable change in the profiles that can be described with a single "deflection index" that can be computed from the brake inputs.
+This project indexes the deflected profiles using a measure of the trailing edge *deflection angle* :math:`\delta_f`.

 ..
 Defining the deflection angle for a section